ltn22/yang-evol/draft-toutain-schc-coreconf-management.md

 ~~~

 ### iPATCH
-To write an iPATCH request, several methods could be used.
-For instance, in a Rule 7/8, an entry for a field was set to ignore/value-sent and the target-value was not set, the following command specify a new TV and change the MO and CDA.
-It is possible to set up individually each field, as given in the following example:

-- Specified all conserned fields :
+Several payload formats can be used in a CoAP iPATCH request to modify SCHC rule parameters.
+For example, when a field entry in Rule 7/8 is configured as ignore/value-sent and no target value has been defined, the following iPATCH request payload sets a new Target Value (TV) and updates the corresponding Matching Operator (MO) and Compression/Decompression Action (CDA):

 ~~~
   iPATCH /c